-My barbecue lobster recipes are very much variations on a theme in that the foundation is grilled lobster and the variation are the sauce that's drizzled over the top.
+My barbecue lobster recipes are very much variations on a theme in that the foundation is grilled lobster and the variations are the sauce that's drizzled over the top.
 The full process is here so that if you're new to grilling lobster there's absolutely no reason why you can't get it right first time.

 Renowned for its rich juicy meat and because it is not fished in large numbers, lobster continues to remain a real luxury.